CU-DBMI/set-website/_posts/2022-10-20-redirects-with-github.md

 But...

+{% include section.html %}

 ## Alternative approach

 With just a little bit of setup, we can accomplish all of this in a much better way.
-Well, at least much better-suited to the target audience of this article: _People/organizations who use GitHub and Git_.
+Well, at least much better-suited to the target audience of this article: **People/organizations who use GitHub and Git**.
 Hopefully you enjoy working with these tools, or at least have a working knowledge of them.
 But if not, don't worry, you can still benefit from this approach!